...

 Spousal Support

-Spousal support, also known as alimony, involves financial support paid by one spouse to the other after separation or divorce.
-The amount and duration depend on factors such as the length of the marriage, earning capacity, and standard of living during the marriage.
-Proper legal counsel can assist in negotiating fair support arrangements that meet your needs.
+Spousal support, or alimony, is financial assistance paid by one spouse to the other after separation or divorce.
+The amount and duration are influenced by the length of the marriage, the income of each spouse, and their standard of living during the marriage.
+Legal guidance helps in negotiating fair and sustainable support arrangements.

 Legal Separation